CBB752Spring2016/CBB752Spring2016.github.io/index.md

 given pre-defined gene sets ([http://software.broadinstitute.org/gsea/msigdb](<https://urldefense.proofpoint.com/v2/url?u=http-3A__software.broadinstitute.org_gsea_msigdb&d=AwMFaQ&c=-dg2m7zWuuDZ0MUcV7Sdqw&r=PnTFVO2L44pkkv9ojQ0IMDygcpAI3ijI-U1aZXdN85Y&m=0qYw2y8MqbEaBguyXvxmBwvTb67SzblG5ILDT9kuscI&s=ah6gw5_TiY43zaFez-Xxusu-JRdMKObrVsokKQOUCyw&e=>)).

-#### 4. Protein Analysis
+#### 4. Structure Analysis

-4.1 Propose a tool that generate 6-frame translation from a nucleotide sequence.
-Since DNA is interpreted in groups of three nucleotides (codons), a DNA strand has three distinct reading frames.

-4.2 Propose a tool that back-translate protein sequence to nucleotide sequences.
-There will be ambiguous DNA sequences and you will have to propose a format of output to summarize results.

-4.3 Propose a tool that calculate distance between two alpha carbons from a PDB file.
+4.1 Propose a tool that calculate distance between two alpha carbons from a PDB file.
 (The program should output a distance between two atoms in angstroms)

+4.2 Propose a tool that calculate the Lennard-Jones potential based on the input of a PDB file and a query point’s xyz coordinates.

+4.3 Propose a tool that calculate the dihedral angle based on the input of four points’ xyz coordinates.